AdguardTeam/AdGuardDNS/doc/configuration.md

- #  AdGuard DNS Configuration File
+ #  AdGuard DNS configuration file

 Besides the [environment][env], AdGuard DNS uses a [YAML][yaml] file to store configuration.
 See file [`config.dist.yml`][dist] for a full example of a